 Seeding of the ends where the grass is weak, sparse or bare can be continued, and the rise in temperature will help germination.
 Use germination sheets to aid this process but remove the sheets regularly to check for diseases.
 Remember that without good seed to soil contact the operation is useless.
 Ensure you use new seed as old material may not give you the required germination rates.

 Remember not to neglect the outfield; it too has a major effect on a game if unattended.
-The outfield should be treated the same as any other natural grass pitch.
-Carry out regular mowing, aeration, scarifying and feeding programmes to maintain a healthy sward.
+The outfield should be treated the same as any other natural grass pitch, carrying out regular mowing, raking or Verti cutting, aerating and feeding programmes to maintain a healthy sward.
+A light harrowing/raking helps restore levels and keep surfaces open.
+Apply balanced fertilisers such as a 9-7-7 as part of your annual maintenance programme to help stimulate growth and recovery.

-Try and keep you garage and storage areas clean and tidy
+Keep you garage and storage areas clean and tidy.

 Inspect flat sheets, covers and other cricket equipment, checking for wear and tear and that they are fit for purpose.